-Situational depression is a thing and it tells a lot of lies.
+Situational depression is a thing & it tells its victims a lot of lies.

-Situational depression makes you feel, to be effortless.
-It lays this heavy blanket.
-Where it’s so important to recognize when it’s upon you, and to know the exact opposite should be applied.
+Situational depression lays a heavy blanket on its victims, making it feel to be effortless.
+It’s so important to recognize when it’s upon you, and to know the exact opposite should be applied.
 Take action, communicate to others and seek professional support.
 This corresponds to number 8) & 9) and again I repeat, why 1) & 2) are vital to living abroad.

 Being alone and being lonely are 2 different things.